minprog/app-studio/20 iOS/30 Unit 3/10 Content.md

 - layout, margins, compatibility with multiple phone sizes
 - basic code quality such as comments, names, consistency and design
 - easy to use, no odds and ends
-- level of separation between "friend" storage and user interface code
+- level of separation between model classes and user interface code

 ## Submit